VictorFDiniz/AutoClean/README.md

 ```

 ## About this script
-If you have a server that not has enough RAM, crashes frequently and you don't have the budget for an upgrade.
-This script can help you :) You can set a limit RAM usage value.
-If the value is reached, the script automatically clears the cache on RAM in order to avoid a crash.
-Also it's possible to configure the Swap memory via Swappiness to alleviate the RAM memory if it reaches a certain value.
+If you have a server that doesn't have enough RAM, crashes frequently, and you don't have the budget for an upgrade, this script can help you!
+You can set a limit value for RAM usage.
+If the value is reached, the script automatically clears the cache allocated in RAM to prevent the server from crashing.
+It's also possible to configure Swap memory via Swappiness to alleviate RAM usage when it reaches a certain threshold.

-there are three cleaning options:
+There are three cleaning options:

 ![auto02](https://user-images.githubusercontent.com/86570043/132132958-05897109-85ff-4191-9cd1-d4bbf168d426.png)

-Clearing the cache might not be a good idea in production environments.
-But if you are determined to use the script.
-The first option(PageCache clearing) is the safest.
+Clearing the cache in production environments may not be a good idea.
+But if you still decide to use the script in your production environment, the first option (PageCache clearing) is the safest.

 ![auto03](https://user-images.githubusercontent.com/86570043/132133554-a61fd8bc-aac6-4696-a680-daa6dc4c65d5.png)